sunniesnow/lyricat/README.md

 | `LYRICAT_DISCORD_TOKEN` | (Required) The Discord bot token. |
 | `LYRICAT_DISCORD_MAINTAINER_ID` | The Discord user ID of the maintainer. |

+## Docker deploy

+Download `docker-compose.yml.example` and rename it to `docker-compose.yml`.
+Specify every required environment variables in `docker-compose.yml`.
+Run `docker compose up -d`.

+If you want to build the image yourself, clone this repo and rename `docker-compose.yml.example` to `docker-compose.yml`.
+Change `image: ulysseszhan/lyricat:latest` to `build: .`.
+Run `docker compose build`.

 ## License

 This is **not** free software.